Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

 However before invoking that Mathics function, we need to check if there is a rewrite rule that applies to the Mathics function call.
 A function-like class like ``Plus`` can have a class ``rules`` variable.
-When given, the ``rules`` class varaible specifies rewrite rules that are to be considered before invoking the function.
+When given, the ``rules`` class variable specifies rewrite rules that are to be considered before invoking the function.
 If one of these rewrite rules matches against the Mathics function call, the expression is rewritten into another expression and another trip is